ProvoYsa2/Docs/procedures.md

     * Typically this includes the **stake president** delegating responsibility to the high councilor to set the individual apart.
 4. The **stake clerk** notifies the high councilor once the calling is approved.
 5. The **high councilor** meets with the candidate and issues the calling.
+6. The **high councilor** meets with the former holder of the calling and offers them the release (if they are still a member of the ward).
-6. The **high councilor** conducts the sustaining during the Stake Business portion of Sacrament Meeting.
+7. The **high councilor** conducts Stake Business in Sacrament Meeting including the release of the previous person, with a vote of thanks, and sustaining the newly called person.
-7. The **high councilor** sets apart the new clerk or secretary.
+8. The **high councilor** sets apart the new clerk or secretary.
 Typically, members of the bishopric attend.
-8. The **high councilor** notifies the **ward clerk** to record the new callings.
+9. The **high councilor** notifies the **ward clerk** to record the new callings.
-9. The **ward clerk** records the new callings in LCR.
+10. The **ward clerk** records the new callings in LCR.

 ## Calling Elders Quorum Presidents